Fihdi/Eurorack/3-Channel-Sampler/looper-2022-11-22_180334/README.md

 3 Channel Sampler that pairs well with the A, B and C outputs of my sequencer

+This module sounds really bad because I used ISD1820 ICs for the sampling, which are low quality.
+I made a new Project "SimpleSampler" that uses a Daisy Seed to store and play Samples.

-The solder points for the buttons are too close to the hole.
+Known Issue: The solder points for the buttons are too close to the hole.
 When the push button is stuck through the PCB and tightend with a washer, the washer will make contact with both solder points and the button is effectively always pressed.
 I have put some small sheets of isolating rubber underneath the buttons to prevent this issue.